 Aircraft refuellers may do some or all of the following:

-- follow schedules that tell you what aircraft you will be refuelling for the day and what time the aircraft will arrive
+- follow schedules that say what time the aircraft to be refuelled will arrive

 - check and maintain the vehicles that transport fuel